- What would a Kanye West presidency look like?

 What we really don’t know, is us.
 The brilliance of being part of a mob—in this case, the electorate—is that it automatically garners you the ability of wilful ignorance.
 You can claim the other, your unknown opponent, is entirely against you.
 You don’t know them, but you know who they vote for, so, thusly, you know them.
-Similarly, you assume that those who vote the same way as you, are you.
-It’s a different hand, but the grip on the democracy sausage is a similar one.

 I’m what you’d call an outsider, a weirdo, someone who doesn’t fit.
 In layman’s, I’m a social sports referee.
 Thus, I spend my free time being abused by your children on the uncut suburban ovals of Greater Sydney.
 I’m also abused by you, chased by dogs, and possess a pair of eyes to not be met.
 Why would you?
-In this country, the referee is either a wanker, blind or, in certain postcodes, of a sexual preference deemed to be incorrect.
+In this country, the law is either a wanker, blind or, in certain postcodes, of a sexual preference deemed to be incorrect.

 However, like most loners, I do tend to notice things.
 I notice you; the tableau is the same throughout.
 I see an identical mass, all looking to play out their own failures through new opportunity.
 Similarly, I see a steadfast resolution to what you believe as “tradition”—the repetition of an act that you didn’t start, or question, so you continue to allow your progeny to be mildly concussed on a weekly basis, because it happened to you.